nsidc/usaon-benefit-tool/doc/development.md

 export DB_PASSWORD=...
 ```

 Note: these can be put in a `.env` file so that all variables are assigned.
+This file is part of `.gitignore` so that no secrets are committed to github.

 ### Start the service